-Whether Grandma Mary dies after a lingering illness or Uncle Jack passes away suddenly after a heart attack, a family member, friend, or other responsible parties must quickly make the necessary arrangements to dispose of the deceased’s remains and say a formal goodbye.
+Whether Grandma Mary dies after a lingering illness or Uncle Jack dies suddenly after a heart attack, a family member, friend, or other responsible parties must quickly make the necessary arrangements to dispose of the deceased’s remains and say a formal goodbye.

 Having a step-by-step guide is helpful when those planning the itinerary may be overwhelmed by grief.

 Settling the affairs of someone who has died is necessary as well.
-Still, that process is less time-sensitive than arranging the cremation or burial along with any services that accompany these rituals.
+Still, that process is less time-sensitive than arranging the cremation or burial and any services accompanying these rituals.